 The estimate of the population in ancient Sparta is created using a piece of the line found in one of the retrieved manuscripts.
 In one such manuscript, a mention is made about eight thousand Spartan males currently available for war in Sparta.
 This was told by Democrats, ruler of Sparta, to the King of Persia.

 Out of this population, many were Spartans, others were Perioikoi and Helots.
 Perioikoi were non-Spartans freed from jails and allowed to live in the land.
-The Helots were owned by Sparta and as Serfs.
+The Helots were owned by Spartans as serfs.

 The rise and decline of population in ancient Greece:

-From 800 B.C. to 400 B.C, the population in ancient Greece rose.
+From 800 BCE to 400 BCE, the population in Ancient Greece rose.
 This was due to healthy standards of living and an increase of medical inventions.
-It is estimated that by 400 B.C, ancient Greece had a population of 13 million.
+It is estimated that by 400 BCE, Ancient Greece had a population of thirteen million.

 Ancient Greek population rapidly declined with the arrival of Romans.
 The Romans completely overturned the cultural fabric of ancient Greece, and this resulted in a decline in ancient Greece population.